New England Patriots Vs. Pittsburgh Steelers: Bold Predictions For AFC Championship Game

 Le’Veon Bell Totals 200 Yards, Three Touchdowns

-There are not many running backs that are close to the same level as Le’Veon Bell.
+There are not many running backs who are close to the same level as Le’Veon Bell.
 Only Ezekiel Elliott could be argued as a better running back based on this season.
 Bell is going to total 200 yards and three touchdowns this week and will wreak havoc on the New England defense.

 New England Totals 100 Yards on the Ground